I studied gravity.

 Daniel A. Roberts

 I am a co-author of The Principles of Deep Learning Theory, co-authored with Sho Yaida, and based on research in collaboration with Boris Hanin.
-You can buy a copy in print from Amazon, or directly from Cambridge University Press, or download a free draft from the arXiv!
-If intrigued further, check out my essays Black Holes and the Intelligence Explosion or Why is AI hard and Physics simple?.
-I’m also a member of the advisory committee for the AIMO Prize, and I’m very excited about the development of AI models that can reason, mathematically or otherwise.
+You can buy a copy in print from Amazon, directly from Cambridge University Press, or download a free draft from the arXiv!

 More broadly, I am interested in the interplay between physics and computation.
 My work in theoretical physics has focused on the relationship between black holes, quantum chaos, computational complexity, randomness, and how the laws of physics are related to fundamental limits of computation.